chantastic/frontend-guide/README.md

 minions classes need to be **last** in your CSS manifest.
 They only have a specificity of `0,0,1,0`.
 So, write your styles carefully.

 #### Utility classes are a great alternative to "modifiers"
-If you've used BEM for a while, you know modifiers is where the entire system gets crufty.
+If you've used BEM for a while, you know modifiers are where the entire system gets crufty.
 Reach for minions before creating new modifiers.

 #### Best-practices are TBD
-Utility classes, are a relatively new addition to our frontend toolset.
+Utility classes are a relatively new addition to our frontend toolset.
 So, it's possible to over use them.
 Know that we don't have any tools yet to provide data about commonly used collections of used utility-classes.

 ### Resources
 * minions.css (source): [https://github.com/chantastic/minions.css](https://github.com/chantastic/minions.css)
 * minions_rails (Rails asset gem): [https://github.com/chantastic/minions_rails](https://github.com/chantastic/minions_rails)

 ## Rails SJR
-> Server-generated JavaScript Responses is a technique we make heavy use of in our Rails apps.
-It should be the first-line of defense in adding interactivity to Rails page.
+> Server-generated JavaScript Responses are a technique we make heavy use of in our Rails apps.
+It should be the first-line of defense in adding interactivity to a Rails page.

 ### Resources